The Social Photography Experiment Continues...

 With the help of talented local editor Kenton Van Natten, and cinematographers, Douglas Gordon, Grace Deacon, and Alex Enman, the Following Boston documentary series has reached a new level of story telling in its second, third, and upcoming fourth season.
 The challenge for Kalish was to produce quality content that allowed the viewer to learn about the subject and location, while at the same time, entertain the audience and keep them engaged.

-Leveraging Instagram as the pulse and distribution channel for the series, @FollowingBoston has become the hottest hub in Boston, with over 25k followers, and more than 175k images tagged #FollowingBoston by hopefuls looking to have their photos featured… or perhaps to be selected to host an upcoming episode.
+Leveraging Instagram as the pulse and distribution channel for the series, @FollowingBoston has become the hottest hub in Boston quickly approaching 25k followers, and more than 185k images tagged #FollowingBoston by hopefuls looking to have their photos featured… or perhaps to be selected to host an upcoming episode.

 Earlier this year, Following Boston joined forces with NBC Universal to create a multi-platform promotional for local affiliate - NBC10 Boston #FollowingNBC10Boston

 In 2019, Following Boston will hold it's first Film/Arts/Music Festival in (and around) the city of Boston... please stay tuned for information on what is guaranteed to be an incredible networking experience!

 Museum of Fine Arts, Boston